MFahad150/JavaScript_Assignment_PIAIC/README.md

-# JavaScript_Assignment_PIAIC
+# JavaScript Assignment
-1st JavaScript assignment of PIAIC (Web 3.0 and Metaverse) Program.
+This is Assignment of JavaScript of PIAIC (Web 3.0 and Metaverse) Program.
+In this Assignment 44 questions task is completed.
+Here are the details of PIAIC Web 3.0 Program (Panaverse)[https://www.panaverse.co/]